tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Comment

-'In FFDQ the concept of ResourceType has instances for SingleRecord or MultiRecord'
+'In bdqffdq the concept of ResourceType has instances for SingleRecord or MultiRecord'

 ********************

-#  nan
+#  'Solutions Concept'

 ## Name